February 26, 2018

 We are also pleased to provide horizontal blinds in genuine wood, in addition to vinyl (PVC) and imitation wood.

-You’ll get light protection and quality, no matter which blind type you select.
+You’ll get quality protection against sunlight, no matter which blind type you select.
 However, certain types of blinds do offer specific advantages.
-This is the reason why it’s so important to choose the blind type that will work best with the sorts of windows that you have.
+This is the reason why it is so important to choose the blind type that will work best with the various sizes of windows in your home or commercial space.

 These blinds are tailor-made for wider windows, as well as sliding doors.
-It’s true that it’s possible to access custom horizontal blinds for wide windows and sliding doors.
-However, the horizontal designs are not the most appropriate choices as they stack at the top and reduce top clearance.
-Vertical styles provide superior fit and they are simpler to open and close.
-As well, they cover large areas to perfection and stack on the sides of the window rather than on top.
+Traditionally, till the early 1950s, custom blinds were horizontally installed for wide windows and sliding doors.
+However, the horizontal designs are not the most appropriate choices as they stack at the top and obstructs the view from a window.
+Vertical styles provide a superior fit and they are simpler to open and close.
+Also, they cover large areas to perfection and stack on the sides of the window rather than on top.

 Vertical Blinds are low-maintenance, because they are just so easy to clean.
 They collect less dust than the horizontal styles and are easy to wipe-down.
-The vertical designs are easy-maintenance because they are crafted from a couple of materials which resist moisture.
-Vinyl (PVC) is moisture-resistant, as is faux wood.
+The vertical designs are also easy-maintenance because they are manufactured from materials which resist moisture, like vinyl (PVC) and faux wood.

-As well, you’ll be able to choose from a bigger assortment of cleaning products.
-A lot of cleaning products are safe to use on these materials.
-You will have no trouble finding cleaning products which work well, without staining your blinds or fading their finishes.
+Also, you’ll be able to choose from a bigger assortment of cleaning products.
+Most household cleaning products are safe to use on these materials.
+You will have no trouble finding cleaning products which work well, without staining your blinds or fading their finish.

-Vertical windows keep out a greater quantity of light.
-They have bigger slats which are a lot wider than the slats of horizontal blinds.
-Just one vertical window blind will have the capacity to keep out more daylight than the biggest, custom-made horizontal window blind.
+Vertical blinds prevent light from seeping in because they have wider slats than horizontal blinds.
+Just one vertical window blind will have the capacity to keep out more daylight than biggest, custom-made horizontal blind.

 When you go horizontal, you’ll amp up privacy.
-These sorts of window blinds offer more privacy than their vertical counterparts.
+These types of window blinds offer more privacy than their vertical counterparts.
 One disadvantage of vertical styles is that they often move from side to side.
-Sometimes, a slate may get out of synch with the rest of the slates and this means gaps which let in light.
+Sometimes, a slat may get out of synch with the rest of the slats and this means gaps which let in light.

 If you want to cover small, medium or narrow and tall windows, horizontal blinds will be the smartest choices.
-This is because horizontal blinds have the right type of construction and design for these type of windows.
+This is because horizontal blinds have the right type of construction, size and design for these windows.

 Another benefit of horizontal blinds is that they are quieter in operation.
 Vertical blinds tend to be a bit noisier when they are being adjusted.
 The noise factor for vertical blinds goes up when they aren’t maintained properly.